Frequently Asked Questions

 Is my learner required to attend on campus?

 Yes.
-Although most of the course work can be completed online, learners are required on campus for orientation, standardized testing, tutoring, and coaching.
-If a learner falls more than 10% behind in their course work according to the pacing guide or requires remediation, an attendance plan will be established between HFVS staff and the family.
+Although most of the course work can be completed online, learners are recommended to be on campus for orientation, standardized testing, tutoring, and coaching.
+If a learner falls more than 10% behind in their course work according to the pacing guide or requires remediation, an attendance plan will be established between HVS staff and the family.

 Does my learner need to take all classes online?